purcell/emacs.d/README.md

 * You need pyflakes for real time python syntax checker like `flymake-python`
 * Install pip by OS way, then `pip install pyflakes`
 * On cygwin you need install `setuptool` in order to install `pip`.

+### libreoffice
+* Its binary `soffice` is actually needed
+* needed when converting odt file into doc (Microsoft Word 97)
+* conversion will happen automatically when exporting org-mode to odt
+* The conversion command is stored in variable `org-export-odt-convert-processes`
+* Install by OS way

 ### ditaa, grapviz and planetuml to convert ascii art to diagram and uml.
 I don't use them now.